Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Windscribe’s free server locations in Canada.

-This is exactly what we experienced while using Windscribe: very fast speeds at times, but unstable connections that fluctuated on regular basis.
+This is exactly what we experienced while using Windscribe: very fast speeds at times, but unstable connections that fluctuated on a regular basis.

-This mostly happened mostly during high-traffic sporting events, for instance while watching blackout NFL games on DAZN Canada from the US.
+This happened mostly during high-traffic sporting events, for instance while watching blackout NFL games on DAZN Canada from the US.

-Great Performance with DAZN & Fubo Canada
+Surprising Success with DAZN & Fubo

-Streaming Service
+Streaming ServiceUnblocked?

 CBC Gem